codefresh-contrib/helm-gitops-example/README.md

-# Helm chart and GitOps example

-## To use this project with GitOps/Argo CD
+# Applied GitOps with Argo CD and Helm

-This is an application example that includes a Helm chart.
+This is a demo application including a Helm chart with GitOps.

 #### Prerequisites